BriannaTheBrave/epic-trucker/README.md

 Right now these extra jobs should come into a vanilla campaign over time as you grow your fleet, either with many haulers or just a couple huge rigs.
 Most of these jobs are slightly more rare to cut down on job-overload.
 For now though, once you're an epic trucker you will see nearly 50% more jobs each day.

+*Existing Compatible*
+This can be safely added or removed from an existing game.
+I've tested this myself on Windows and Mint (Linux) only.
+When adding, you won't see new jobs until you land again (if you're already landed it won't prompt to check for new jobs until you take off).
+If you remove it, you will keep whatever jobs you have as they're part of your save file -- you will just stop seeing these jobs (again, only once you take off).

+*Mod Compatible*
+This should work with any other mods because this only adds jobs and does not try to tweak existing stuff.
+Once we add any overrides to phase out vanilla shipping, however, this will become more complicated.
+This isn't implemented yet.

 -=-=-=-
 Installation Instructions:
 -=-=-=-